onqtam/headjack/docs/how/unsorted/roadmap.md

 > "My number one predictor of whether or not a company will find product-market fit: High shipping cadence." - [Naval Ravikant](https://x.com/naval/status/1128346098362281984)

+Messaging apps (Telegram, whatsapp) and how they can transition to this

 Can this be funded like star citizen?